 Open layouts, meet jaali.
 Since open layouts are extremely popular these days, people are searching for innovative ways to separate spaces without stretching their budget.
 Our designers suggest jaalis are a great way to bring in function and aesthetics together.
 When these can be used anywhere at home, you can use it as a divider between living and dining nooks like the Agarwal family did for revamped Noida home.
 You could even use a jaali to carve a foyer (if you don’t have one) out of your living room.

 When in doubt, always turn to your ceiling for a bit of drama.
 Homeowners are opting to have false ceilings with fitted lights done to brighten their space and create an ambience, especially for the living and dining areas.
-While a wooden false ceiling might be tempting, Raajan Naano and his family opted for POP false ceiling on the recommendation from our designer Guneet Murugan to keep the cost low.
+While a wooden false ceiling might be tempting, Raajan Naano and his family opted for POP false ceiling othat can be called a peripheral and not a full-fledged one.
+They did this on the recommendation from our designer Guneet Murugan to keep the cost low.
 Notice how it’s done only along the borders of the ceiling?

 How to Reduce Interior Design Cost #4: Buy wicker baskets for storage